 All were quick to solve, until one simple question arose, concerning a trivial problem in Calculus 1 (or Analysis 1, as we name it here).
 The problem is:

-out of the cold I just can't find counterexamples unless I've already thought about that problem before (as a generic property, some times I can do it).
+The statement is clear, and as a fact, it is something I’ve known for 9 and a half years, since my first semester of Mathematics.
+But they were not convinced.
+And I needed a counterexample for it to remove it.
+But I was out of ideas: out of the cold I just can’t find counterexamples unless I’ve already thought about that problem before (as a generic property, some times I can do it).

 This is something I was already aware, but this morning was a big hit.
 I kept working during the day on my usual tasks, but on my way to take the train back home I had a few minutes to spare a thought or two while going there.
 But just took me 1 minute, from my office to the university side door.